-Next stop was Walmart!
-I knew they had inexpensive floor lamps as I had bought one a couple years ago for my dad when he was still alive and reading in bed most of the time.
+The next stop was Walmart!
+I knew they had inexpensive floor lamps as I had bought one a couple of years ago for my dad when he was still alive and reading in bed most of the time.

 Floor lamps that work perfectly

-You can find a similar floor lamp online at Amazon or go to Walmart and get the one I purchased.
+You can find a similar floor lamp online at Amazon.
 I bought two floor lamps that are 72″ tall with a side reading light.
-The top holds a 3-way 150 watt bulb and the side is a 60 watt.
+The top holds a 3-way 150-watt bulb and the side is a 60-watt.